Jalapeno Mac & Cheese recipe - Generously flecked with jalapeno peppers, this ooey gooey baked mac and cheese packs a good dose of nice, smoky heat.

 • cups milk (whole or 2% works)

-• 1 cup plus 1/2 cup grated smoked cheddar cheese (divided)
+• 1 1/2 cups shredded smoked cheddar cheese (6 ounces, divided)

-• 1 cup plus 1/2 cup medium cheddar cheese (divided)
+• 1 1/2 cups shredded medium cheddar cheese (6 ounces, divided)

-• 2 medium jalapeno peppers (stems removed and finely diced (include seeds for spicier chili; leave them out for a milder version))
+• 2 medium jalapeno peppers (stems removed and finely diced; include seeds for spicier chili or leave them out for a milder version)

-• 1 teaspoon jalapeno Tabasco sauce (or more to taste)
+• 1 teaspoon green jalapeño Tabasco sauce (plus more to taste)

 Instructions

 • Boil the pasta until al dente, according to package directions.
-Drain and rinse with cool water to stop the cooking, drain.
-Return to the pan you boiled it in and set aside.
-(Toss in a little butter or olive oil to help keep the noodles from sticking together if it’s going to be awhile before you make the sauce)
+Drain.
+If, it’s going to be awhile before you make the sauce, toss in a little butter or olive oil to help keep the pasta from sticking together.

-• Whisk frequently for about 5 minutes, and then constantly for another 5 minutes or so, until the sauce heats and thickens.
+• Switch to a whisk and continue stirring while slowly pouring in the milk.
+Whisk frequently for about 5 minutes, and then constantly for another 5 minutes or so, until the sauce heats and thickens.

 • Remove from heat and stir in 1 cup of the smoked cheddar, 1 cup of the medium cheddar, jalapeno peppers, and Tabasco sauce, stirring until the cheese has melted.

-• Add half the noodles to a two quart casserole dish and sprinkle on half of the remaining cheeses.
+• Add half the pasta to a two quart casserole dish and sprinkle on half of the remaining cheeses.

 • Add the remaining pastas and sprinkle on the remaining cheese.